Homepage > Blog > Modem vs Router: What Exactly Do I Need?

 What Is a Modem?

-At its core, a modem serves as the gateway between your home network and the vast expanse of the internet.
-Whether it's streaming videos, browsing websites, or downloading files, the modem is responsible for establishing and maintaining the connection to your Internet Service Provider (ISP).
-But how exactly does it accomplish this task?
+Modem stands for "modulator-demodulator."
+At its core, a modem serves as the gateway between your home network and the internet.
+Whether it's streaming videos, browsing websites, or facilitating faster downloads, the modem is responsible for establishing and maintaining the connection from your Internet Service Provider (ISP) to your home network.

 Here's a simplified explanation of how modems work: